bondtokenimplementation/BondTokenImplementation/README.md

 # Bond Token Implementation

-Welcome to the Hardhat Project!
-This guide will walk you through the steps to set up, install dependencies, compile the project, run tests.
-Additionally, you'll learn how to run a local Hardhat node and deploy your smart contracts.
+This guide will walk you through the steps to set up, install dependencies, compile the project and run tests.
+Additionally, you'll learn how to run a local Hardhat node and deploy the project's smart contracts.

 ## Prerequisites